cloudfoundry-attic/cf-docs-deprecated/content/frameworks/nodejs/nodejs.md

 ## Deploying Node.js Applications to Cloud Foundry

-When you deploy a Node.js application to Cloud Foundry, the current directory must contain the application and the app.js file.
+When you deploy a Node.js application to Cloud Foundry, the current directory must contain the application, `app.js`, and, if your application depends on any modules, a `package.json` file that names them.

 Here are steps to create and deploy a "hello world" Node.js web server application that uses the [Express](http://expressjs.com) web module: